SvenBrunk/module-template/README.md

 will need to configure SonarCloud and to create a secret environment variable for your repository called SONAR_TOKEN.
 The token itself is provided by SonarCloud.

+#### 3. Install the module for Development

+For installing the module for development our recommended way, check the "Development installation section", or do it any other way you prefer, but make sure to reconfigure our preconfigured quality tools to fit your installation.

 ### Development installation

 We recommend developing the module as independent as possible.
 This means that the module for development should